pnks/atto_videoembed/README.md

-#An Atto plugin to import content from the Studietube
+# An Atto plugin to import content from the Studietube

-##Description
+## Description
-Publish content from Studietube
+Publish content from Studietube, part of LærIT.dk webservices.

 ## Installation
 - Open your Site administration